-- 1. Not less than three (3) months prior to the maintenance period expiry date, or earlier if weather conditions permit, the Consultant and the Contractor shall inspect the Reserve Parcels (i.e. sub-neighbourhood parks; linear parks; and those portions of neighbourhood, community and district parks designated as decorative parks, ornamental parks and tot lots), public utility lots, RoW, boulevards, medians, traffic islands or storm-water dry ponds, and the Consultant shall ensure that the Contractor corrects all defects and deficiencies due to damage and other causes, except defects or deficiencies caused by the negligence of The City or its agents, employees or servants in the performance of their duties on behalf of The City.
+14. Not less than three (3) months prior to the maintenance period expiry date, or earlier if weather conditions permit, the Consultant and the Contractor shall inspect the Reserve Parcels (i.e. sub-neighbourhood parks; linear parks; and those portions of neighbourhood, community and district parks designated as decorative parks, ornamental parks and tot lots), public utility lots, RoW, boulevards, medians, traffic islands or storm ponds, and the Consultant shall ensure that the Contractor corrects all defects and deficiencies due to damage and other causes, except defects or deficiencies caused by the negligence of The City or its agents, employees or servants in the performance of their duties on behalf of The City.
 Subsequent to the correction of the said defects and deficiencies, the Consultant shall submit to The City of Calgary Urban Development Division (268-5782) four (4) copies of the Final Acceptance Certificate (FAC) duly signed and sealed by a signing officer of the Consultant.
-NOTE: An application form is available online at http://www.calgary.ca/parks(click on Parks, Parks under construction; Park development guidelines and the form is under downloads.) - 2.
-Landscape components submitted for final acceptance should be submitted in specific groupings by development phase to reduce the frequency of inspections and the volume of documentation by The City of Calgary Parks, Urban Development and the Developer.
-Recommended groupings are: - 1. all reserve parcels; - 2. all boulevards, medians and traffic islands: - 3. all Environmental Reserves; - 4. all storm-water dry ponds.
+NOTE: An application form is available online at at www.calgary.ca/parks (type park development quidelines into search bar)

+- 2. Landscape components submitted for final acceptance should be submitted in specific groupings by development phase to reduce the frequency of inspections and the volume of documentation by The City of Calgary Parks, Urban Development and the Developer.
+Recommended groupings are:

+- 1. all reserve parcels;

+- 2. all boulevards, medians and traffic islands;

+- 3. all Environmental Reserves;

+- 4. all storm ponds.

+- 5. All Public Utility Lots.